AEduardo-dev/flk

 test,dev-server,build_prod

-flk remove-command <NAME>
+flk command remove <NAME>

 Examples:

-flk remove-command testEnvironment Variables
+flk command remove testEnvironment Variables

 Section titled “Environment Variables”flk env add <NAME> <VALUE>